acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 * You should now be able to browse to https://acumos, and
  * register new user accounts, etc
- * When you get a browser warning, just accept the self-signed cert and proceed.
+ * If you get a browser warning, just accept the self-signed cert and proceed.
   * Note: use of the Chrome browser is recommended, as it puts fewer roadblocks to accessing sites with self-signed certs.